skilbjo/skilbjo/README.md

 Error: failed to connect to [localhost:27017]
 ```

-Just run this: `$ postgres -D /usr/local/var/postgres --fork` or `$ postgres -D /usr/local/var/postgres` to start the database (and to kill the database process, run `$ killall mongod`)
+Just run this: `$ postgres -D /usr/local/var/postgres --fork` or `$ postgres -D /usr/local/var/postgres` to start the database (and to kill the database process, run `$ killall postgres`)